 A town’s rights to self-government were usually embodied in its charter, granted by a king, feudal lord or bishop.
 This also specified that the citizens of the town were free from feudal obligations.

-Many towns and cities throughout western Europe ran their own affairs, but some actually became almost independent state in their own right.
+Many towns and cities throughout western Europe ran their own affairs, but some actually became independent states in their own right.
 This was nowhere more true than within the Holy Roman Empire, which covered Germany, much of northern and central Italy, and other lands.
-The sheer size of this realm made it very hard for Holy Roman emperors to impose their will upon all their subjects, given the very underdeveloped governing institutions at their disposal, and a series of civil wars – often fomented by the Papacy, undermined what authority they were able to muster.
+The sheer size of this realm made it very hard for Holy Roman emperors to impose their will upon all their subjects, given the very underdeveloped governing institutions at their disposal, and a series of civil wars – often fomented by the papacy, undermined what authority they were able to muster.
 The draining away of the emperor’s power opened up opportunities for cities to assert their de facto independence.
 The commercial power of the north Italian cities gave them the military capability to keep the emperor’s forces at bay, and from the late 13th century they were recognised as being independent city-states (they had been functioning as such since the 12th century).
 North of the Alps, the free imperial cities of Germany were not officially independent, but were effectively self-governing.